Early Performance Figures: Promising, But Incomplete

 With the initial announcement of their Vera CPU at CES 2026, and once again reinforcing it at GTC 2026, NVIDIA has made it clear that they have grand ambitions for their Vera CPU.
 Their first fully custom CPU design in almost a decade – and their first custom data center CPU design ever – NVIDIA is aiming higher and broader than ever before.

-Whereas Grace was a caution first foray into data center CPUs, the forthcoming release of Vera will be when NVIDIA takes their next step and actively starts trying to peel away data center market share from the likes of Intel and AMD.
+Whereas Grace was a cautious first foray into data center CPUs, the forthcoming release of Vera will be when NVIDIA takes their next step and actively starts trying to peel away data center market share from the likes of Intel and AMD.
 At the end of the day Vera is still a specialized piece of kit and is not going to be a true general-purpose CPU in the same vein as AMD and Intel’s extensive and varied CPU lineups, but with so much CPU demand being fueled by AI compute needs right now, just supplying an even larger portion of the silicon that AI customers are using these days would be a significant win for NVIDIA.
-And all the better if they can accomplish this while beating out AMD and Intel in single-threaded benchmarks.
+And all the better for them if they can accomplish this while beating out AMD and Intel in single-threaded benchmarks.

 As with the rest of the Vera Rubin platform, NVIDIA will begin shipping Vera CPUs in the second half of this year, with the company’s partners expected to ramp up their Vera-based server offerings throughout the next year.